 All available-for-sale marketable securities are classified in the Company's consolidated balance sheets as short-term deposits and investments.
 The Company classifies its marketable debt securities based on their contractual maturity dates.
-As of December 31, 2017, the Company's marketable debt securities mature at various dates through May 2018.
 The fair values and amortized cost of marketable debt securities by contractual maturity were as follows (in thousands):

-December 31, 2017 December 31, 2016 Fair Fair Value Amortized Cost Fair Value Amortized Cost Less than one year \$ 25,940 \$ 25,956 \$ 24,785 \$ 24,821
+December 31, 2017

+Fair Value Aı mortized Cost

+Less than one year \$ 25,940 \$ 25,956